Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - If your viva is more than a week away, you should contact your DoS and the Graduate School Postgraduate Research Assessment Team as soon as possible by phone or email for further guidance.

-- If you cannot get through to the Assessment Team by telephone because the office is closed, then you must send an email to Research.firstname.lastname@example.org with ‘Urgent, final viva personal circumstances’ in the heading.
+- If you cannot get through to the Assessment Team by telephone because the office is closed, then you must email the Assessment Team with ‘Urgent: Final viva personal circumstances’ in the email subject line.

 I was granted a progress milestone extension, but my circumstances are more serious than I thought at first and I can’t work on my research at all.
 What should I do?